Kevin Shahinian and the team of filmmakers at Pacific Pictures are known internationally for their groundbreaking ‘concept’ wedding films.

 Kevin is an epitome of the highly creative, avant-garde filmmaker.
 During post-production he works from his studio in Los Angeles alongside colleagues in other cities and as far away as London, UK, where his VFX artists reside.

-Rough-cut editors in LA set up the edit and project file, and use PluralEyes to sync everything.
 On live event films this team assembles a basic documentary-style edit of all the footage and then Kevin comes in to complete the artistic version.

 Content is shared through the exchange of hard drives with communication by phone and email.
 His primary creative tools are Apple Final Cut Pro and Adobe CS5 with add-ons including Tiffen dfx software, Adobe After Effects, and Magic Bullet Looks.